jnboehm/one-emacs-frame/README.md

 I have changed my emacs title a little bit, it's represented in the frametitle variable.

 # Install
+It requires that you have wmctrl installed.

-Just copy the shell script and add it to your PATH.
+Then just copy the shell script and add it to your PATH.
 Alternatively, you could also create an alias to call it.